AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an error which caused the editing tool bar to disappear when designing a web application.
 * Fixed an error which displayed the text version of an email with Adobe Campaign Classic headers when adding a link to an email.
 (NEO-29211
 * When using FDA over HTTPs connection, the **Mid-sourcing (delivery logs)** (defaultMidSourcingLog) workflow was stuck in the timeframe set by the **NmsMidSourcing_LogsPeriodHour** option.
 This would prevent records from being updated with data that occurred after this set timeframe.
 (NEO-30833)
 * Fixed an issue which occurred after executing the message center synchronization workflow.
-Everytime a delivery objects folder was moved to a custom folder, the workflow would move the deliveries back to the generic **Transactional message history** folder.
+Every time a delivery objects folder was moved to a custom folder, the workflow would move the deliveries back to the generic **Transactional message history** folder.
 (NEO-27445)
 * Fixed an issue which displayed an error message when trying to display the **Broadcast statistics**, **Tracking indicators**, and **Statistics of the sharing activities** reports.
 * The **Oracle On Demand** workflow activity has been removed from the interface following Oracle CRM connector deprecation.
 * Fixed an issue which stopped the execution of processing workflows after the daily restart of the workflow server (wfserver) module.
 (NEO-30047)